-Much like many of the areas across Tennessee, the beautiful area of Wears Valley has a rich history behind it.
-Even though businesses have made their home here in the Valley, it's managed to maintain its image as a place for peace and comfort.
-Whether it's staying in a cabin with 360 degree views of the Smoky Mountains, or enjoying the various eateries and shops along this stretch of road that connects Townsend to Pigeon Forge.
-Most people know that Dolly Parton grew up in rural Sevier County.
-However, Wears Valley also was home to residents who played a pivotal role in the founding of, not just Tennessee, but the entire country itself.
+Much like many of the areas across Tennessee, the beautiful Wears Valley has a rich history.
+Even though some businesses have made their home in the Valley, it's always maintained the image as a place for peace and comfort.
+Whether it's staying in a cabin with a great views of the Smoky Mountains, or enjoying the various eateries and shops along the stretch of road that connects Townsend to Pigeon Forge.
+Most people know that Dolly Parton grew up in rural Sevier County but did you know Wears Valley was home to residents who played a pivotal role in the founding of, not just Tennessee, but the entire country itself.

 While the community is named Wears Valley, the area is also known as Wear Cove.
 Early settlers preferred this type of area, because the soil here is very fertile due to its limestone makeup.
 Wear Cove was created from a process in which erosion weathered through old sandstone and revealed the newer limestone underneath.
 Other well-known limestone coves that are numerous in the Smokies include Cades Cove and Tuckaleechee Cove.
 Surrounding Wear Cove is Cove Mountain, Roundtop, Hatcher Mountain, and Davis Mountain.
 The hollows of Little Cove, Happy Hollow, and Smith Hollow cut into the ridges throughout the area.
 These landforms can be seen as you drive through the area.
 For a look at a more personal history of the area, it's important to know who was involved in the creation of Wears Valley.
 This is as it relates to Tennessee and U.S. history.